 [32]Treatment schedule

-[33]Minimum absorbed dose of 70 Gy to prevent the emergence of adults of Anastrepha spp. when irradiated as eggs and larvae.
+[33]Minimum absorbed dose of 70 Gy to prevent the emergence of adults of Anastrepha spp..

 [34]There is 95% confidence that the treatment according to this schedule prevents the development to the adult stage of not less than 99.9968% of eggs and larvae of Anastrepha spp.